RenishMadhukar/MSCS_634_ProjectDeliverable_1/README.md

 # MSCS_634_ProjectDeliverable_1

 ## Dataset Summary
-For this project, I used a **heart disease dataset** that contains **303 records** with **14 features**.
-The dataset includes both numerical and categorical attributes, such as:
+For this project, I used the **Heart Disease Dataset**, which contains **303 records** and **14 attributes**.
+The dataset includes both numerical and categorical features, such as:
-- **Age**: The age of the individual.
+- **Age**: Age of the individual.
 - **Sex**: Gender (1 = male, 0 = female).
-- **Chest Pain Type (cp)**: Type of chest pain the individual experiences.
+- **Chest Pain Type (cp)**: Type of chest pain experienced.
 - **Resting Blood Pressure (trestbps)**: Blood pressure during rest (mm Hg).
 - **Cholesterol (chol)**: Serum cholesterol level (mg/dl).
 - **Fasting Blood Sugar (fbs)**: Whether fasting blood sugar is greater than 120 mg/dl.
-- **Resting Electrocardiographic Results (restecg)**: Results of electrocardiographic tests.
+- **Resting Electrocardiographic Results (restecg)**: Electrocardiographic results.
-- **Maximum Heart Rate Achieved (thalach)**: The highest heart rate achieved during exercise.
+- **Maximum Heart Rate Achieved (thalach)**: Highest heart rate achieved during exercise.
 - **Exercise Induced Angina (exang)**: Whether exercise induced angina was experienced.
 - **Oldpeak**: Depression induced by exercise relative to rest.
-- **Slope**: The slope of the peak exercise ST segment.
+- **Slope**: Slope of the peak exercise ST segment.
-- **Number of Vessels Colored by Fluoroscopy (ca)**: A count of colored vessels.
+- **Number of Vessels Colored by Fluoroscopy (ca)**: Count of colored vessels.
 - **Thalassemia (thal)**: A categorical feature indicating the presence of thalassemia.
 - **Target**: Whether the individual has heart disease (1 = yes, 0 = no).

-I selected this dataset because **heart disease prediction** is a critical problem in healthcare, and it provides a good mix of features for classification and analysis.
+I chose this dataset because predicting **heart disease** is a significant healthcare challenge, and the dataset provides a range of features that can be useful for classification.

+## Key Insights from My Analysis
+- **Cholesterol Distribution**: The distribution of **cholesterol** levels was right-skewed, suggesting that a **log transformation** may help in normalizing the data.
+- **Age and Heart Rate**: There was a positive correlation between **age** and **maximum heart rate**.
+This means that older individuals tend to have lower maximum heart rates during exercise.
+- **Heart Disease Prediction**: The **target variable** (heart disease) showed a slight imbalance, with more individuals suffering from heart disease.
+However, the dataset was balanced enough to proceed with predictive modeling.
+- **Outliers**: Significant outliers were present in the **cholesterol** feature.
+I addressed this by removing extreme values using the **Interquartile Range (IQR)** method, ensuring the data is more suitable for analysis.

-## Data Cleaning Steps
+## Major Steps Taken in Data Cleaning and Exploration
 1. **Handling Missing Values**:
-   - I found a few missing values in the numerical columns.
-I chose to **impute** these missing values with the **mean** of the respective columns.
+   - I identified a few missing values in the dataset and decided to **impute** them with the **mean** of the respective columns.
+This ensured the dataset remained complete without losing too many records.

 2. **Removing Duplicates**:
-   - I checked for duplicate rows in the dataset and removed them to ensure the dataset was clean and unbiased.
+   - I checked for duplicate rows in the dataset and found a few duplicates, which I removed to ensure the analysis wasn't skewed by redundant data.

-3. **Identifying and Removing Outliers**:
+3. **Outlier Detection and Removal**:
-   - I used **boxplots** to detect outliers in numerical features, such as cholesterol levels.
-After identifying the outliers, I used the **IQR method** to remove extreme outliers.
+   - I used **boxplots** to visually detect outliers, especially in the **cholesterol** feature.
+After detecting the extreme values, I removed them using the **IQR method** to improve the data's quality.

 4. **Ensuring Correct Data Types**:
-   - I verified that each column had the appropriate data type (e.g., categorical variables as `object`, numerical variables as `int` or `float`).

-## Key Insights
-- **Cholesterol Distribution**: The distribution of **cholesterol levels** was skewed.
-This suggested that a **log transformation** might be helpful to reduce skewness for future modeling steps.
-- **Correlation Between Age and Maximum Heart Rate**: There was a **positive correlation** between **age** and **maximum heart rate**.
-Older individuals tended to have a lower maximum heart rate during exercise.
-- **Heart Disease Prediction**: The **target variable** (heart disease) showed a slight imbalance, with more individuals showing signs of heart disease.
-However, the data is not overly skewed.
-- **Outliers**: I identified and removed outliers, particularly in the **cholesterol** feature, which helped in ensuring the model is not biased by extreme values.
+   - I checked the data types of each column to ensure they were accurate (e.g., categorical variables like **sex** and **cp** were treated as categorical features).
+I corrected any inconsistencies to avoid errors in analysis.

-## Challenges
+## Challenges Encountered and How They Were Addressed
-- **Handling Missing Values**: Initially, I was unsure whether to remove rows with missing values or impute them.
-After considering the impact on the dataset, I chose **mean imputation** for simplicity and consistency across columns.
-- **Outliers**: Deciding how to handle outliers was tricky, as removing them could impact the model.
-However, after visualizing the data with boxplots, I felt confident in removing extreme outliers using the **IQR method** to avoid distortions.

-## Next Steps
-- **Modeling**: I plan to move on to the next phase, where I will apply machine learning models (such as Logistic Regression, Decision Trees, etc.) to predict heart disease based on the cleaned data.
-- **Evaluation**: I will evaluate the models using metrics like **accuracy**, **precision**, and **recall**, and fine-tune them to improve prediction performance.
-- **Visualization**: I will continue using visualizations to better understand the model's performance and the feature importance.
+1. **Handling Missing Data**:
+   - I initially considered removing rows with missing values but decided to **impute** missing numerical values using the **mean** of the respective columns.
+This decision helped preserve the dataset size without significantly affecting the quality of the data.

+2. **Dealing with Outliers**:
+   - I was unsure whether to remove the outliers entirely or apply transformations to make them less influential.
+After visualizing the data using **boxplots**, I chose to **remove the extreme outliers** using the **IQR method**.
+This approach ensured that the data would be more suitable for modeling without extreme values affecting the results.

+3. **Feature Scaling**:
+   - While I didn't perform scaling in this deliverable, I considered it for the next step of the project.
+Some features (like **cholesterol**) may benefit from normalization or transformation to improve model performance.

 ## Conclusion
-This deliverable focused on the **data cleaning** and **exploratory data analysis (EDA)** of the heart disease dataset.
-I’ve cleaned the data by handling missing values, removing duplicates, and eliminating outliers.
-Additionally, I’ve derived key insights, such as correlations between features and their distribution patterns, which will guide future modeling steps.
-In the next phase, I will work on building predictive models and evaluating their performance.
+This deliverable focused on **data cleaning** and **exploratory data analysis (EDA)**.
+Through this process, I ensured that the dataset was clean, outliers were removed, and missing values were handled.
+I also identified some useful insights, such as the correlation between **age** and **maximum heart rate**.
+The next steps in the project will involve building predictive models to classify whether a person has heart disease based on the cleaned dataset.